A voice reminder for dementia

 Who is this for?

 RemindMeVoice is designed for families supporting someone living with dementia at home.
-The person with dementia uses the button; their family manages the schedule remotely.
+The person with dementia uses the button; their caregiver manages the calendar remotely.

 What is a voice reminder device?